 The Role of Thoughts

-Whatever the underlying trigger may be, there is most likely some erroneous and faulty thinking that plays a significant role in maintaining such fears.
+Whatever the underlying trigger may be, there is often some erroneous and unhelpful thinking playing a role in maintaining such fears.
 Identifying these thoughts is the first step toward overcoming the phobia.

 After pinpointing the inaccurate thoughts, it’s helpful to “poke holes” in these thoughts and replace them with more rational beliefs.
 This challenges the fears that arise when thinking about flying.
 This may seem like a daunting task because most people know that their fears are irrational and that, logically, flying is safe.
 However, remembering what is rational in the moment is the key to combating these fears.

 Let’s say that someone has an irrational fear of the plane malfunctioning, and crashing.
-Learning about how planes operate, routine plane maintenance, and what is considered normal regarding plane noises or turbulence may help allay fears of flying.
+Learning about how planes operate, routine plane maintenance, and which are normal plane noises may help allay fears of flying.
 Another strategy is to examine the statistics of plane crashes and the evidence from that person’s previous flights.
 These strategies are often part of cognitive-behavioral therapy for fear of flying.
 Working with a CBT therapist one these strategies is typically much more effective than doing them on your own.
-These strategies typically help one come to realize that the chances of being in a crash due to a malfunctioning plane are much smaller than originally believed.
+These strategies typically help one come to realize that the chances of being in a crash due to a defective plane are smaller than originally believed.

-A CBT therapist will often work with people to create rational statements such as, “Flying is the safest way to get from point A to point B.” Systematically integrating such new thought patterns into one’s inner monologue can help limit the impact of anxious thoughts as they arise.
+A CBT therapist will often work with people to create rational statements such as, “Flying is the safest way to get from point A to point B.” Integrating such new thought patterns into one’s inner monologue can limit the impact of anxious thoughts as they arise.
 This strategy often helps kick-start the development of a new helpful travel routine.

-For those who avoid airplane travel all together, it may be useful to utilize a method of treatment called “systematic desensitization.”
+For those who avoid airplane travel all together, the therapist may utilize a method of treatment called “systematic desensitization.”

-First, a therapist may help the person build a “fear hierarchy” of scary situations or environments — ranked from the least anxiety-provoking to the most anxiety-provoking — often with the goal of boarding a plane at the top of this hierarchy.
-Using systematic desensitization, the CBT therapist gradually exposes the phobic person to each of these feared situations until they no longer feel as frightening.
-Eventually the goal of boarding a plane is reached.
+In this form of CBT, the therapist and client will assemble a “fear hierarchy” of scary situations or environments.
+This is a list, ranked from the least to most anxiety-provoking, culminating with the goal of boarding a plane at the top.
+The therapist gradually exposes the client to the feared situations on the hierarchy until the situations don’t feel frightening.
+Eventually, the client reaches his goal of boarding a plane.

 For example, someone who has an extreme fear of takeoff might first watch videos of planes taking off.
 She might listen to prerecorded airplane noises to get used to the various sounds that occur during takeoff.
-Then, she might find a virtual reality program or computer simulator to expose herself to the physical conditions of the airplane.
-She would continue working her way up the fear hierarchy until she was ready to purchase a plane ticket and board the plane.
+Then, she might find a computer simulator to expose herself to the physical conditions of the airplane.
+She would continue working her way up the fear hierarchy.
+Eventually she will be ready to purchase a plane ticket and board the plane.

-How to Get Help for Fear of Flying
+How to Get Fear of Flying Treatment in NYC

 Remember that facing any fear takes courage and time.
 Seeking professional help from a cognitive-behavioral therapist may expedite recovery from a fear of flying.

-Contact us here if you’d like to talk with someone about your fear of flying.
-With some work, traveling by plane can become just as enjoyable as the rest of your trip.
+Contact us if you’d like to address your fear of flying.
+With some work, traveling by plane can go from being dreaded to being mundane.